glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 the Discrete Cross Correlation Theorem for the special case of the autocorrelation was discussed and a `numpy` FFT implementation was provided and followed by an example calculation using the AR(1) random process.
-In conclusion the autocorrelation coefficient in the equilibrium limit for AR(1) was evaluated and shown to be finite only values of the AR(1) parameter that satisfy
+In conclusion the autocorrelation coefficient in the equilibrium limit for AR(1) was evaluated and shown to be finite only for values of the AR(1) parameter that satisfy
 {% katex %}\mid\alpha\mid\ < \ 1{% endkatex %}.
 This result is compared to direct simulations and shown to
 provide a good estimate of the decorrelation time of the process.